Who dat?: Origins of the "who dat?" chant

 Fans at LSU also picked up on the cheer.
 Fans of professional wrestler Junkyard Dog, a star on the Mid-South Wrestling circuit from 1979 to 1984 who frequently appeared in events at the Louisiana Superdome and Municipal Auditorium in New Orleans, had a similar chant: "Who dat think they gonna beat that Dog".

 By 1983 the cheer had become so popular among fans that the New Orleans Saints organization officially adopted it during the tenure of coach Bum Phillips, and Aaron Neville (along with local musicians Sal and Steve Monistere and Carlo Nuccio) recorded a version of "When the Saints Go Marching In" that incorporated the chant of "Who dat say dey gonna beat dem Saints" (performed by a group of Saints players).
 The song quickly became a major local hit, due in part to the support of sportscaster Ron Swoboda and the fact that Saints fans had been using the chant for some time.

 Meanwhile, in about 1981 Cincinnati Bengals fans and players had started with their similar "Who Dey" cheer ("Who Dey think gonna beat them Bengals?").
 In a 2006 article, Toni Monkovic, a New York Times writer, speculated that the 1981 popularity of the Bengals' "who dey" may have led Saints fans to expand their use of "who dat", from the "small number, and possibly a very small number" of Saints fans using it in the late 1970s to the much wider use of the chant in 1983.
 Monkovic noted that the fan bases of the two teams continue to disagree about this, and that ultimately the evidence is unclear.
 However, this speculation seems unlikely to be accurate as the "Who Dat" chant was so common at nearby LSU months before Cincinnati's 1981 Super Bowl run that a song called "Who Dat" had been written (in March 1981) to the tune of Frankie Smith's "Double Dutch Bus" and played regularly on local radio, in conjunction with the LSU men's basketball team's Final Four run.

 "Who dat?" spin-off chants

 After the Saints won the NFC Championship Game on January 24, 2010, against the Minnesota Vikings in the Superdome, fans from all across New Orleans, including fans who were exiting the game, started a Mardi Gras-style "who dat" on Bourbon Street with modified lyrics, chanting, "who dat, who dat, who dat in the Super Bowl!" in reference to the Saints advancing to the Super Bowl for the first time ever in their 43-year history.
-In Super Bowl XLIV, on February 7, 2010, the Saints beat the Indianapolis Colts 31-17.
+In Super Bowl XLIV, on February 7, 2010, the Saints beat the Indianapolis Colts 31–17.
 "Drew Dat" has occasionally been used in honor of quarterback Drew Brees.

+The Cincinnati Bengals use a modified version.